homanmirgolbabaee/InteliDiag/README.md

 ## Features ✨

-[Your Application Name] includes a wide range of features designed to enhance your market analysis:
+[IntelliDiag] includes a wide range of features designed to enhance your market analysis:

 - **Predictive Analysis:** Utilize advanced AI models to generate market predictions.
 See `predictor.py` for the prediction logic.
 - **Data Visualization:** Interactive charts and graphs for visualizing stock and crypto market data.
 Powered by `app.py`.